YoruYagami/APISECToolkit/README.md

 This Bash script is designed to automate the installation of several useful software and tools in order to take Corey Ball's API Penetration Testing course at university.apisec.ai

-Specifically, the script installs the following programs:
+Specifically, the script installs the following tools:

 - proxy2swagger
 - git